 Other cars are built using a combination of these two techniques.
 The Chevrolet Corvette, for example, has a hand-built engine, but other parts of the car are assembled on the production line.

-For more information about production lines and other related topics, follow the links on the next page.
+For more information about production lines and other related topics, follow the links below.

 - Arnot, Chris.
 "When the wheels came off the dream."
 The Guardian.
 Feb.
 25, 2009.
 (March 9, 2009) http://www.guardian.co.uk/society/2009/feb/25/ford-dagenham

 - BusinessWeek.com.
 "Taking A Page From Toyota's Playbook."
 Aug.
 22, 2005.
 (March 10, 2009) http://www.businessweek.com/magazine/content/05_34/b3948443.htm